Twins vs. Royals Player Props Betting Odds

 Gallo Stats

-- Gallo has three doubles, seven home runs, seven walks and 14 RBI (11 total hits).
+- Gallo has three doubles, a triple, seven home runs, eight walks and 14 RBI (12 total hits).

-- Gallo will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .267 with two doubles, two home runs, two walks and three RBI.
+- Gallo hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .333 with two doubles, a triple, two home runs, two walks and three RBI.

 Gallo Recent Games